kaustubhhakim/atmodeller/docs/development.rst

 Installation
 ------------

 For instructions on developer installation, see :ref:`developer_install`.
 Note that you may need to install the group dependencies for dev and docs manually if you are using `pip` to install.
+For example, you may need to install `pytest` manually into your development environment.

 Pre-commit
 ----------